-Now, the manager's reward basket is equal to 2, since only Employees No. 3 and 6 would take part in "Fitness Exercises".
+Now, the moderator's reward basket is equal to 2, since only Employees No. 3 and 6 would take part in "Bike Exercises".
 Consequently, the sponsor expenses decrease from 10 to 6.
-In this case, the CEO may decide to allow the manager to retain his/her reward of 3 by eliminating "Fitness Exercises" from the event list, as organizing it for two participants only is not justified, as shown in Table 5.
-Note that, due to this decision, Employee No. 3 must be excluded from the club list, in line with the second club regulation (cf. the suggestion above to eliminate the "No Smoking" and "Fattening Diet" events).
+In this case, the manager may decide to allow the moderator to retain his/her reward of 3 by eliminating "Bike Exercises" from the activity list, as organizing it for two participants only is not justified, as shown in Table 5.
+Note that Employee No. 3, due to this decision, must be excluded from the club list, in line with the second club regulation, cf. the suggestion above to eliminate "No Smoking" and "Fattening Diet" activities.